 - Christian Theology and Reformed Confessions

 Student competence is demonstrated by way of a written exam and evaluated by faculty.
-If granted, advanced placement reduces the number of CTS credit hours needed to complete one’s degree and can open doors to specialized coursework.
+If granted, advanced placement reduces the number of Calvin Seminary credit hours needed to complete one’s degree and can open doors to specialized coursework.

 Additionally, a student whose undergraduate major was in Biblical Studies, Religion or Theology may be able to complete the degree in one year of full-time study.